jhannesreimann/email-client-selftest-service/50-implementation/selftest-service/PAPER_PARITY_AND_NEXT_STEPS.md

 - **T1 (capability stripping)**
   - Simulation: do not advertise STARTTLS in `EHLO` (SMTP) / `CAPABILITY` (IMAP).
   - Paper parity: high for the *client decision point* “STARTTLS not offered”.

+  Additional behavior for public self-tests:

+  - Many clients prefer implicit TLS ports (`IMAPS 993`, `SMTPS 465`) and would never reach the STARTTLS decision point.
+  - To keep the test focused on STARTTLS downgrade behavior, the current implementation intentionally **disconnects immediately** on implicit TLS ports in modes `t1`–`t4`.
+This forces clients to retry on STARTTLS ports (`143`, `587`, optionally `25`).

 - **T3 (reject STARTTLS with explicit error)**
   - Simulation: advertise STARTTLS, but return an error when the client issues STARTTLS.